-Name of the reward Why is the reward When is the reward Who gives the
+Name of the reward Why is the reward given?
+When is the reward given?
+Who gives the reward?
+House points / Dojo Academic attainment or progress During lessons or group work.
+During assessment and marking.
+Any member of staff involved in children's academic learning.

-given? given? reward?

-House points / Dojo Academic attainment During lessons or group Any member of staff

-or progress work. involved in children's

-During assessment and academic learning.

-marking.